rhevorn/shape/CONTRIBUTING.md

 `transform`.
 Tag names must map directly to one of those basic capabilities.
 Process-wide language and per-request locale belong to `validate`.

+## Source layout

+The root package is a public facade: keep constructors, Schema types, field Specs, JSON entry points, and export entry points there.
+Implementation belongs under `internal`: `tagged` compiles and executes struct-tag plans, `program` executes explicit fields, `pipeline` runs whole-value transforms, and `jsondecode` owns the standard JSON decoding stage.
+The `validate`, `transform`, `jsonschema`, `openapi`, and `types` directories are intentionally public packages; do not move root implementation into a new public helper package.

 The project is licensed under MIT.
 Contributions are accepted under the same license.